 The requirements specified in Table 6.3.5.2.1-1 apply when the power of the target and reference sub-frames are within the power range bounded by the Minimum output power as defined in subclause 6.3.2 and the measured PUMAX as defined in subclause 6.2.5 (i.e, the actual power as would be measured assuming no measurement error).
 This power shall be within the power limits specified in subclause 6.2.5.

-To account for RF Power amplifier mode changes TBD exceptions are allowed.
+To account for RF Power amplifier mode changes 3 exceptions are allowed for each of two test patterns.
+The test patterns are a monotonically increasing power sweep and a monotonically decreasing power sweep over a range bounded by the requirements of minimum power and maximum power specified in clauses 6.3.2 and 6.2.2.
 For these exceptions the power tolerance limit is a maximum of [±6.0 dB] in Table 6.3.5.2.1-1

 Table 6.3.5.2.1-1 Relative Power Tolerance for Transmission (normal conditions)